^

 Avoid combination with drugs that affect the concentration of cyclosporine in the blood.

-Use Cyclosporin during pregnancy
+Use Cyclosporine during pregnancy

 Contraindications

-Side effects Cyclosporin
+Side effects Cyclosporine

 • Cardiovascular: arterial hypertension.

-• Renal: dysfunction / nephropathy, increase in creatinine more than 50%.
+• Renal: dysfunction/nephropathy, increase in creatinine more than 50%.

 • Genitourinary: leukorrhea, nocturia, polyuria.

-• Hematologic: anemia, leukopenia.
+• Hematological: anemia, leukopenia.

 • Infections.